Certified Medical Assistant Study Guide

 E. Patient Education and Communication

-Effective communication is paramount in healthcare:
+Effective communication is very important in healthcare:

 • Patient interaction: Learn how to communicate effectively with patients and their families, providing information in a clear and understandable manner.
 Empathy and sensitivity are vital.